Are you looking for an internship in Berlin (capital of Germany) in the field of Robotics and/or IoT?

 We offer a specially designed internship program in the hardware and software fields of Robotics

-In the laboratory of Pervasive Systems Engineering (PSE-Lab) in the Department of Informatics we have developed an excellent academic 10 week program on robot navigation.
+In the laboratory of Pervasive Systems Engineering (PSE-Lab) in the Department of Informatics we have developed an excellent academic 10 week program on robot navigation and robot football.
 Many former interns have confirmed to us that although the content of this internship is very demanding, it is also very instructive and, most importantly, it is a lot of fun.

 All of our robots are equipped with an Arduino Leonardo, and in addition - depending on their individual usage - with a Raspberry Pi.
 The internship program is divided into the following three steps: